dekuNukem/duckyPad/keymap_instructions.md

 `0xb3 0x0000 // ³`

-It is also currently unmapped.
-Since we need to press `SHIFT` to get this character, the `SHIFT` bit needs to be set in the duckcode, and it would be `0x0135`.
+It is also unmapped.
+Since we need to press `SHIFT` to get this character, the second digit should be `1`, so the duckcode would be `0x0135`.
 Note how the HID Usage ID part stays the same.

 So we change the line into: